yuukibarns/diffwatch.nvim/README.md

 | ![DiffChange](./static/DiffChange.png) |
 |              Diff Change               |

-## Feature
+## Features

+- **Inline diffs**\
+  Shows previous versions inline rather than side-by-side, which many find more readable (as shown in the examples)

+- **Non-invasive**\
+  Never automatically modifies your file - previous versions appear as virtual text without affecting treesitter, LSP, etc. Changes only apply when manually accepted

-- Inline diff.\
+- **Flexible resolution**\
-  As you can see in the showcases, the previous codes are displayed inline, not the canonical side-by-side way, I find it more eye-friendly.

-- No code insert into your file automatically.\
-  I'm often afraid that the previous codes will be inserted into my file and break treesitter, lsp, etc. But this plugin does not do anything to your file unless you accept the changes manually.
-The point is that the previous codes will be displayed as **virtual lines**.

-- Ours, theirs, both and none.\
-  When cursor is inside one change, a hint will be displayed at the right after the eol like `<leader>co:ours|<leader>ca:theirs...`, to prompt the keymaps you can use to resolve the change.
-Currently there are four resolution methods:
+  When your cursor is in a changed region, hints appear showing resolution options, `<leader>co:ours | <leader>ca:theirs...`.

+  Available actions:
-  - `ours`: Use codes from the previous buffer.
+  - `ours`: Keep previous version
-  - `theirs`: Use current codes.
+  - `theirs`: Keep current changes
-  - `both`: Use both.
+  - `both`: Combine versions
-  - `none`: Use none.
+  - `none`: Remove both

-- Navigation between changes.\
+- **Change navigation**\
-  The plugin provide default keymaps `[w`, `]w` for easily navigating changes.
+  Default keymaps `[w` and `]w` for jumping between changes

 ## Why This Plugin?

 Keep It Simple and Stupid!

-I previously use `avante.nvim` for quickly applying AI generated code to the buffer, but I find it complicated to use a huge plugin (imo) for only one small feature that may be even borrowed from other plugins like `git-conflict.nvim`.
+I previously used `avante.nvim` for applying AI-generated code, but found it unnecessarily complex when I only needed one small feature that may be even borrowed from plugins like `git-conflict.nvim`.